github-fds/examples.fmc.gbe.rj45/hsr.danh.arm/README.md

 </details>

 ### 4.2 HW simulation
-This step run simulation in order to verify functionality, where a few number of HSR nodes are connected to build HSR ring and each HSR node consists of tester and the design for PL.
+This step runs simulation in order to verify functionality, where a few number of HSR nodes are connected to build HSR ring and each HSR node consists of tester and the design for PL.